likarajo/devops-helloworld/README.md

   * WAR/EAR Files: \**/*.war (the workspace directory)
   * Add Container: Tomcat 8.x; Credentials:<of manager-script user>; URL:<ip and port>
 * Build the project

+6. On successful build, the war file gets deployed to *$TOMCAT_HOME/webapps*